deeplearning4j/deeplearning4j/windows.md

         GLProfile.initSingleton();
 ```

-This should allow ND4J to work correctly.
+This should allow ND4J to work correctly (you still have to set that the JVM has to use the GPU in the Nvidia System Panel).

 ### My Display Driver / System crashes when I use the CUDA Backend (Windows)